Coast Guard Station Panama City

-As mentioned earlier the station has two 45’ Response Boat Medium (RBM) vessels, one 29’ Response Boat Small II (RBS), and one 24’ Special Purpose Craft Shallow Water (SPC-SW).
+The station has two 45’ Response Boat Medium vessels, one 29’ Response Boat Small II (RBS), and one 24’ Special Purpose Craft Shallow Water (SPC-SW).

-On September 15, 2016 Eastern Shipbuilding landed a $10.5 billion contract to build two dozen new U.S. Coast Guard cutters.
+On September 15, 2016 Eastern Shipbuilding Group, Inc., landed a $10.5 billion contract to build two dozen new U.S. Coast Guard cutters.
 At a cost of around $484 million per ship, it’s the largest contract the Coast Guard has ever awarded in its 226-year history.
-Eastern Shipbuilding Group is selected to finalize its design and construct the first series of nine Offshore Patrol Cutters to replace the Medium Endurance Cutters currently in service.
+Eastern Shipbuilding was selected to finalize its design and construct the first series of nine Offshore Patrol Cutters to replace the Medium Endurance Cutters currently in service.
 The contract is initially for nine vessels with options for two additional vessels.